brunofreitas-br/SafeLogin/README.md

      requests
      ```
    - This ensures that the necessary libraries are installed for the function to run correctly.
+   - Copy the Python code from `SafeLogin-EntraID.py` in this repository and paste it into the `function_app.py` file that is generated when the Function is created in Visual Studio Code.
+   - Update the script with the URL of your phishing alert image.

 3. **Customize the Entra ID Login Page**
    - Upload the custom CSS file to your Entra ID instance.
+   - Before uploading the CSS file, make sure to update it with the URL of the Azure Function generated during setup.
    - The login page will automatically update to integrate the SafeLogin solution.

 4. **Testing and Monitoring**